Skip to main content

 One of the highlights is Bow Summit, where a short uphill trail takes you to a dramatic view of Peyto Lake’s wolf-head shape.
 It’s one of those spots where the photos don’t even do it justice.

-Later, you’ll get up close to the Columbia Icefields and walk near the toe of the Athabasca Glacier.
+Later, you’ll get up close to the Columbia Icefields and walk near the toe of the Athabasca Glacier with optional bookings on the Ice Explorer to go on the glacier and indigenous Icewalks tours.
 Feel the cool air from the ice, learn how the glaciers shaped the land, and leave with a deeper appreciation for this powerful, changing landscape and how it is being affected by climate change.

 Lake O'Hara In Yoho National Park